-The Alma Holladay Endowed Professorship in Civic Engagement was created to recognize a professor who excels in outreach and engagement and who serves as a positive role model for colleagues and students in strengthening and advancing outreach in the College of Liberal Arts.
-The professorship is named for Alma Holladay, who graduated from Alabama Polytechnic Institute with a bachelor’s degree in Math & Science in 1938, a bachelor’s degree in Home Economics in 1941, and a master’s degree in Education in 1964.
+The Alma Holladay Endowed Professorship in Civic Engagement was created to recognize a professor who excels in outreach and engagement.
+Recipients serve as positive role models for colleagues and students in strengthening and advancing outreach in the College of Liberal Arts.
+The professorship is named for Alma Holladay, who graduated from Alabama Polytechnic Institute with a bachelor’s degree in math and science in 1938, a bachelor’s degree in home economics in 1941, and a master’s degree in education in 1964.
 She taught high-school math in Etowah County, Alabama, from 1938 to 1940.
-For 30 years, she worked as a County Home Economist with Alabama Cooperative Extension Service, employed jointly by County Government, Auburn University Extension Service, and the U.S. Department of Agriculture.
-She enjoyed genealogy and traveling the world.
-She was a well-known historian and a long-time supporter of Auburn University.
+For 30 years, she worked as a county home economist with Alabama Cooperative Extension Service, employed jointly by county government, Auburn University Extension Service, and the U.S. Department of Agriculture.
+She enjoyed genealogy and traveling the world and was a well-known historian and long-time supporter of Auburn University.